akovac35/AdapterInterceptor/README.md

 The actual target invocation and input and return value mapping is taken care of by the AdapterInterceptor library and our custom type mapping code.

+A variant of ```AdapterInterceptor```, the ```ProxyImitatorInterceptor```, can be used when there is only a need for proxying non-virtual methods.
+Because no mapping is involved, it is easier to set up the proxy imitator.

 ### Usage

 AdapterInterceptor must be used together with the [Castle DynamicProxy](https://www.nuget.org/packages/Castle.Core/).
 There are several constructor variants available but generally, the following variant should typically be used: ```AdapterInterceptor<TTarget, TSource1, TDestination1, ...>(TTarget target, IAdapterMapper adapterMapper, ILoggerFactory? loggerFactory = null)```